 Moderately common in the Solitary Islands Marine Park.
 Known from the Indo-Pacific region generally.
 In Australia recorded from the east coast and Lord Howe Island.

-Thought to feed on acoelemate flatworms and polychaete worms, specimen in top picture found under a boulder in .5m of water.
+Variable in colour, from dark brown to orange, may be recognised by the "W" shaped mark on the head.
+Thought to feed on acoelemate flatworms and polychaete worms, specimen in top picture found under a boulder in .5 m of water.
 Uses a fringe of sensory hairs to detect prey.
-Grows to at least 17mm.
+Grows to at least 17 mm.

 Gary Cobb, David Mullins, Nudibranchs Encyclopedia, 2nd Edition, 2015.
 Publishers Thomas Slone, Masalai Press and Tim Hochgrebe, Underwater Australasia. p.41.

 Australian Museum, Sea Slug Forum. http://www.seaslugforum.net/find/12429.
 Accessed 21/07/18.